ngriebenow/tuwien-ase-purradise-java-angular-android-doc/process/guidelines/Git-Workflow.md

  - An empty line separates the subject line from the body.
  - A commit can, but don't have to have a body.
  - The body contains a more detailed description of the commit.
- - A line in the body does not succede 80 characters in length.
+ - A line in the body does not exceed 80 characters in length.
  - In the wiki, commits generally don't have a body.

 ## Examples